What to Expect from an Aquatic Rescue for Group 3 Pools

 9. Perfoming DRSABCD

-10. Placing the person in recovery position
+10. Placing the person in the recovery position